 6. Egg Bowl: Ole Miss vs. Mississippi State

-All-Time Record: Ole Miss leads 62-46-6
+All-Time Record: Ole Miss leads 63-46-6

 5. Battle for the Axe: Minnesota vs. Wisconsin

-All-Time Record: Wisconsin leads 60-59-8
+All-Time Record: Wisconsin leads 62-60-8

 4. Army vs. Navy

-All-Time Record: Navy leads 60-51-7
+All-Time Record: Navy leads 61-53-7

 We all know someone in a branch of the military, but if you know anybody in the Army or Navy, they all have one constant pattern: they "respectfully" hate one another.
 The Army-Navy game might as well be the only one that the Golden Knights and Midshipmen play every year because the pageantry of everyone getting together for this rivalry beats every other game.
 With the Commander in Chief's Trophy up for grabs when Army, Navy and Air Force play each other, this game typically contains a little bit more juice than the rest.

-2. Red River Showdown: Texas vs. Oklahoma
+3. Red River Showdown: Texas vs. Oklahoma

-All-Time Record: Texas leads 62-46-5
+All-Time Record: Texas leads 62-50-5

 When you come to the Cotton Bowl for a Longhorns versus Sooners matchup, you better pick the right side, because you won't be welcome very long if you're wearing the wrong colors.
 The Red River separates Texas and Oklahoma, and while it caused disputes between the two states for years, this football game has reminded folks in the South that the rivalry is as real as ever.
 The Red River Showdown usually decides the Big 12 Conference, and it's an electric factory every time these schools play.

-1. Iron Bowl: Alabama vs. Auburn
+2. Iron Bowl: Alabama vs. Auburn

-All-Time Record: Alabama leads 45-36-1
+All-Time Record: Alabama leads 47-37-1

 If you ever pass through Alabama, you have one question you better be ready to answer: Roll Tide or War Eagle?
 Oh, and if you choose the wrong answer, you might not be allowed on that side of the state ever again.
-Alabama and Auburn are two of the most storied college football programs in the country, boasting Heisman winners and national championships, and this rivalry is as nasty as they come.
+The Alabama Crimson Tide and Auburn Tigers are two of the most storied college football programs in the country, boasting NFL legends, Heisman winners and national championships, and this rivalry is as nasty as they come.
 The winner usually wins the SEC, and the loser sits around and thinks about the Iron Bowl the following year.
 When you're in Alabama, almost nothing else matters on Thanksgiving weekend.